 RECORD DATE.
-Shareholders of record at the close of business on March , 1998 are entitled to vote at the Special Meeting.
-At March , 1998, the Company had shares of Common Stock outstanding, and there were shares of preferred stock outstanding.
+Shareholders of record at the close of business on March 26, 1998 are entitled to vote at the Special Meeting.
+At March 26, 1998, the Company had 18,497,944 shares of Common Stock outstanding, and there were 2,882,530 shares of preferred stock outstanding.
 Each share of Common Stock entitles the holder thereof to one vote and each share of preferred stock is entitled to one vote.

 DISCRETIONARY AUTHORITY.
-If any matters not specified in this Proxy Statement come before the meeting, eligible shares will be voted as specified by the named proxies pursuant to discretionary authority granted in the proxy.
+If any matters not specified in this Proxy Statement come before the meeting, eligible shares will be voted as specified by the named proxies pursuant to discretionary authority

+\$1\$ granted in the proxy.
 At the time this Proxy Statement was printed, management was not aware of any other matters to be voted on.

 SOLICITATION OF PROXIES.
-The Company has retained , (insert address) to assist in the solicitation of proxies.
+The Company has retained W.F.
+Doring & Co., Inc., Jersey City, N.J. to assist in the solicitation of proxies.
 The Company estimates the approximate cost of such proxy solicitation to be \$10,000.
 In addition, Proxies may be solicited by officers, directors and regular supervisory and executive employees of the Company, none of whom will receive any additional compensation for their services.

 MAILING AND FORWARDING OF PROXY MATERIALS.
-This Proxy Statement and the enclosed proxy card are first being mailed to shareholders on or about April 1998.
+This Proxy Statement and the enclosed proxy card are first being mailed to shareholders on or about April 1, 1998.
 The Company will also arrange with brokerage firms and other custodians, nominees and fiduciaries to forward proxy solicitation material to certain beneficial owners of the Company's common stock and the Company will reimburse such brokerage firms, custodians, nominees and fiduciaries for reasonable out-of-pocket expenses incurred by them in connection therewith.

 EXECUTIVE OFFICES.
 The principal executive office of the Company is 1016 South 28th Street, Tacoma, Washington 98409.
-The phone number for the Company is (206) 383-9101.
+The phone number for the Company is (253) 383-9101.